Response to More PBA Updates

 - Yahoo (still a thing, apparently) did an article where they talked to front office brass of the Diamondbacks, Blue Jays, and an unidentified team.
 The sentiments were similar to that of what Manfred and company have been reporting.
 MLB teams want more control over the physical aspects of player development: training, nutrition, recovery, etc. They want to have “smaller classes and more teachers,” in regard to allotment of coaching staff throughout their system.

-- Just before Christmas, the New York Times published a nice article that didn’t offer much new reporting, but got some good interview questions from the owner of the Salem-Keizer Volcanoes, MiLB President Pat O’Connor, and even Mike Shildt, the manager of the Cardinals.
+- Just before Christmas, the New York Times published a nice article that didn’t offer much new reporting, but got some good interview questions from the owner of the Salem-Keizer Volcanoes, MiLB President Pat O’Conner, and even Mike Shildt, the manager of the Cardinals.

 - In this AP article about Connecticut Senator Richard Blumenthal threatening MLB with legislation and such, there is this weird little statement: “However, minor league baseball owners have refused to bear any portion of the contemplated cost increases for improving facilities, working conditions and pay,” the MLB said.
 “Instead, they’ve indicated that they would prefer to simply eliminate franchises.”
 That’s an interesting wrinkle.
 I wonder if there’s any truth to the statement about MiLB preferring to eliminate franchises than pony up for upgrades?